Planting bulbs is an easy, economical way of producing a vibrant and colorful flower garden.

-Bulbs are divided into two general categories: fall-planted and spring-planted.
-The fall-planted category includes tulips, daffodils, crocuses, and hyacinths, which flower in the spring.
+Fall-planted bulbs: Includes tulips, daffodils, crocuses, and hyacinths, which flower in the spring.
 They should be planted in the fall since root development is stimulated through the dormant winter period.
 These bulbs must be planted before the first heavy frost, be exposed to full or medium sun and be planted in locations with adequate drainage.

-The spring-planted category consists of bulbs that are not meant for winter temperatures and includes cala lilies, begonias and dahlias.
+Spring-planted bulbs: Consists of bulbs that are not meant for winter temperatures and includes cala lilies, begonias and dahlias.
 These varieties flower in the summer and fall and should be planted in late spring.
 Most, but not all, summer-blooming bulbs are annuals.
 The bulbs should be dug up each fall and stored in a cool location until planting time.

 The following outdoor planting steps, with a couple exceptions, apply to both common types of bulbs:

-Choose a location – As previously mentioned, sun exposure and drainage are key components when deciding where bulbs should be planted.
+- Choose A Location – As previously mentioned, sun exposure and drainage are key components when deciding where bulbs should be planted.
 Look for an area that gets ample sunlight and has good drainage as to prevent rot.
 Also make sure the area has adequate space, as different species of bulbs have different spacing requirements.
 With perennial bulbs, it is important that they are in a location where they will remain undisturbed during the cold winter temperatures.

-Plant Bulbs – Plant your bulbs pointed side up.
+- Plant Bulbs – Plant your bulbs pointed side up.
 Planting depth averages about 3 times the size of the bulb but depth requirements vary according to species.
 Make sure to check before planting.
 Another thing to check is spacing requirements for a particular species, or how far apart the bulbs should be in the ground.
 Topdress the bed with compost.

-Mulch Your Bulbs – This step applies primarily to bulbs which will remain in the ground through the winter season.
+- Mulch Your Bulbs – This step applies primarily to bulbs which will remain in the ground through the winter season.
 Use 4-6” of leaves, bark, straw, etc. after the ground freezes, especially if the bulbs are planted near your house.
 Otherwise, basement heat and reflected sunlight can remove insulating snow cover, exposing bulbs to alternately sunny days and freezing nights and damaging their growth tips.
 Remove mulch as bulbs begin to peak through in the spring and dress the bed with compost.

-Pinch Blooms as They Fade – This is to discourage seed production and force the energy of the plant back into the bulb.
+- Pinch Blooms As They Fade – This is to discourage seed production and force the energy of the plant back into the bulb.
 This is especially important for tulips and hyacinths which would otherwise lose their vigor in 2-3 years.

-Do Not Cut the Foliage – As long as it remains green, it produces food for future blooms.
+- Do Not Cut the Foliage – As long as it remains green, it produces food for future blooms.
 Cut leaves only after they yellow.

 Pests